 Numeracy in the Curriculum I 0.5 unit An examination of the concepts of number and operations from grades primary to twelve.
-Research on number sense is investigated with the aim to develop classroom instruction strategies that foster students' guantitative thinking.
+Research on number sense is investigated with the aim to develop classroom instruction strategies that foster students' quantitative thinking.

-Numeracy in the Curriculum II 0.5 unit
+Numeracy in the Curriculum II Prerequisite(s): GCRD 6336/GEMS 6401 0.5 unit

-Prerequisite(s): GCRD 6336/GEMS 6401 An examination of number concepts as they apply in the areas of measurement, probability, and statistics from grades primary to twelve.
+An examination of number concepts as they apply in the areas of measurement, probability, and statistics from grades primary to twelve.
 Research on these areas of application of number sense is investigated with the aim to develop classroom instruction strategies that foster students' quantitative thinking.

-GEMS 6403/GCRD 6338 Problem Solving and Problem
+GEMS 6403/GCRD 6338 Problem Solving and Problem Posing in School Mathematics